Civil Defence today

 Inside MI5 - the real Spooks

-Many of us have watched Spooks or James Bond and wonder what its like inside the secretive buildings of Thames House or Milbank.
+Many of us have watched or read spy thrillers and movies and wonder what its like inside the secretive buildings of Thames House or Milbank.
 The security services exist and do their work to keep you and I, the public safe.
 Therefore we are not seeking to 'expose' their work, just rather discuss what they do - and help clear up the misconceptions that the TV or movies give.

-Whereas before MI5 was just based (exclusively) in Thames House London (the Northern Ireland office (UK Ministry) have since relocated), they have now setup 'a network of regional offices across the UK, including an office in Northern Ireland'.
+Whereas before MI5 was just based (exclusively) in Thames House London, they have now setup 'a network of regional offices across the UK, including an office in Northern Ireland'.
 The MI5 Northern Ireland office has received much press and its location is widely known, however the others are not.
 We know they exist in each of the regions but their towns or precise locations are unknown.

 What does MI5 do?

-Spooks portrays a few gun running members of Harry Pearce's team saving the day.
+The former MI5 based BBC drama Spooks, portrays a few gun running saving the day.
 MI5 simply do not have that role don't run around with guns and also don't have power to arrest.
 In fact they now work much closer with the police so that although what happens in Spooks may happen over the course of an operation - it is not limited to just one organisation.

 MI5 operations take a long time to prepare, there are lots of official forms to fill out explaining why someone or organisation should be tracked or bugged.
 Each request has to go to the Home Secretary to permit as it is technically a breach of human rights.